 Elaine Kierans is a lawyer whose career has included both the private practice of law and government service.
 Ms Kierans was a lawyer in the Toronto office of McCarthy Tetrault, specializing in restructuring and insolvency law.
 She subsequently served as vice chair and a director of the Alcohol and Gaming Commission of Ontario and as acting chair and CEO of the Canadian Artists and Producers Professional Relationship Tribunal, a federal labour relations tribunal focussed on the Canadian arts community.
 She holds degrees in business, common law and civil law, all from McGill University.
 She is a member of the Law Society of Upper Canada.
 She had served on the boards of directors of both publicly traded and private not-for-profit organizations including Brighter Minds Media Inc., The Toronto French School and Granite Golf Club.
 She is currently a director of Alliance Française de Toronto.
 She has an ICD.D designation from the Rotman School of Business at the University of Toronto and the Institute of Corporate Directors.
 She is fluent in English and French.

-Feaz Rahim is the chief financial officer for McCarthy Tétrault LLP and is responsible for all aspects of financial management for the firm.
-Prior to joining McCarthy Tétrault in 2014, Feaz spent a number of years working with Barrick Gold Corporation in Toronto and with LVMH Moet Hennessy Louis Vuitton in San Francisco and New York.
+Feaz Rahim, treasurer is the chief financial officer at Black & McDonald Group Limited.
+Previously he held senior finance roles at McCarthy Tetrault LLP, Barrick Gold Corporation in Toronto and with LVMH Moet Hennessy Louis Vuitton in San Francisco and New York.
 Feaz graduated with a Bachelor of Arts (Accounting) from the University of Waterloo; obtained his Master of Accounting from the University of Waterloo and is certified as a chartered professional accountant in Canada, certified public accountant (Illinois) and chartered financial analyst.
 He qualified as a CPA while articling at EY LLP in both Toronto and San Francisco.
 Feaz previously served as treasurer for CanEducate, a not-for-profit focused on improving access to education for impoverished and at-risk children in developing countries.
 He is also involved with Ascend Canada.
-At Casey House, he serves on the finance committee in addition to serving as a board member.
+He is a member of Casey House’s finance committee.

-Geoff Rawle serves as a director on the board of Casey House and Casey House Foundation, and sits on the foundation committee.
-He joined the board in 2017 and previously volunteered on the foundation committee in 2016-2017.
+Geoff Rawle sits on the Foundation committee.
+He joined the Casey House board of directors in 2017 and previously volunteered on the foundation committee in 2016-2017.
 Geoff practices law at Davies Ward Phillips & Vineberg LLP.
 Formerly, he was counsel at Bloomberg LP and a lawyer with Shearman & Sterling LLP.
 In 2005-2006, Geoff volunteered with CUSO and Voluntary Services Overseas at an HIV/AIDS clinic in Cameroon.
 He holds a degree in law from the University of British Columbia and systems design engineering from the University of Waterloo.
 Geoff lives in High Park with his husband.